eprst/ij-per-document-history/README.md

 - [ ] Configure the [CODECOV_TOKEN](https://docs.codecov.com/docs/quick-start) secret for automated test coverage reports on PRs

 <!-- Plugin description -->
+Adds `Back (Current Document)` and `Forward (Current Document)` actions which track jump history inside current document only.
-Changes `Back` and `Forward` actions to be per-document instead of global.
-Holding "Shift" while invoking them switches back to global.
+Holding "Shift" while invoking them switches to global navigation.
+They can be mapped to your favorite Back/Forward navigation shortcuts instead of the default actions.
 <!-- Plugin description end -->

 ## Installation